ethereum/EIPs/EIPS/eip-draft_grant_standard.md

     * `MAJORITY_THRESHOLD` (X% of votes necessary to unlock funds with a `minimum_token_threshold`)
     * `VOTE_THRESHOLD` (unlocks funds after X tokens signal in favor)
     * `FUND_THRESHOLD` (unlocks funds as soon as fund threshold is reached)
+      * `overflow` (optional): null by default. if set to true, allows funding over threshold
     * `VOTE_AND_FUND_THRESHOLD` (unlocks funds when vote threshold AND fund threshold is reached)
     * `OPAQUE` (custom rules)
 * `vote_values`: array of acceptable vote values.
 Example: